xdrop/cartel/docs/README.md

 ## Reference manual

 ### Service definition

+Use `Service` for running long running processes that can be started, stopped and managed by the daemon.

 | Property | Description | Values | Example |
 | -------- | ----------- | ------ | ------- |
 | kind | Type of the module.
 Use `Service` for services. | Service | `Service`